rishi1001/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

+We perform various experiments on the vanilla architecture.
+We provide the inferences from the experiments in the report and the presentations.

-Change arguments in makefile and just do make.
+To run : Change arguments in makefile and just do make.

 References -
 1. A Neural Algorithm for Artistic Style, Gatys et. (https://doi.org/10.48550/arXiv.1508.06576)